Cash Out (film): Production

 Principal photography occurred in Columbus, Georgia in June 2022.

-Release
+Release and reception

 Cash Out was released digitally and in limited theaters by Saban Films on April 26, 2024.

-Reception

-Box office

-As of December 1, 2024, Cash Out grossed $167,694 in South Korea and the United Arab Emirates.
+As of December 1, 2024, the film grossed $167,694 in South Korea and the United Arab Emirates.

+Metacritic, which uses a weighted average, assigned the film a score of 46 out of 100, based on 6 critics, indicating "mixed or average" reviews.